 Jim: For those that don’t know the horse world, why does a horse need to be rescued?
 What’s the condition of the horse?
 What does that look like to non-animal people?

 Kim: Horses carry such a special place in the heart of God.
 Of all the animal kingdom, Jesus Christ has chosen a horse to come back on, and they are precious to Him.
-And when it comes to rescue and this is just my personal sense, how much the enemy attacks them because he hates them, because Jesus’ victorious re-entry is going to be on a horse.
+And when it comes to rescue—and this is just my personal sense—how much the enemy attacks them because he hates them because Jesus’ victorious re-entry is going to be on a horse.
 And in this realm of men, horses suffer greatly.They suffer greatlyand they suffer through starvation because they’re large animals that eat a lot, and they suffer through battery and abuse because they are large animals and people fear them and don’t understand them.

-What they don’t understand is, they are one of the meekest animals on the planet, and the Hebrew word for meekness comes from a stallion under control, and that this powerful, powerful 1,200-pound animal will let the smallest child guide and direct them.
-And s, in the early years of the ranch, we rescued our first two horses, one of which was missing 1/3 of her normal body weight, 350 pounds.
+What they don’t understand is they are one of the meekest animals on the planet, and the Hebrew word for meekness comes from a stallion under control, and that this powerful, powerful 1,200-pound animal will let the smallest child guide and direct them.
+And so, in the early years of the ranch, we rescued our first two horses, one of which was missing 1/3 of her normal body weight, 350 pounds.
 If you did the math on yourself, you would die.
-Horses have a chest and front legs.
-This horse, her front legs were so close together, I could not put my closed fist between her knees.
+This horse—horses have a chest and front legs; this horse, her front legs were so close together, I could not put my closed fist between her knees.
 She was so emaciated.

-And the second horse, I saw the former owner beat so badly.
-I was there; I saw it with my own eyes.
-He beat her so badly that he had to call a vet to come and sew up her face.
+And the second horse, I saw the former owner beat so badly—I was there; I saw it with my own eyes—he beat her so badly that he had to call a vet to come and sew up her face.
 My horse has an 8-inch scar between her eyes to this day.
 And those were the first two horses to come to “the ranch,” which was a hole in the ground.
-Anybody, I mean “passer-byers” probably thought the need to be rescued from us.
+I mean passer-byers probably thought the need to be rescued from us.
 And yet, we had a corral and a hitching post, and we had a boulder the size of my truck with two halters on it, and in God’s hands, that was enough.

 And so we started to see children coming, and they weren’t children we even knew.
 We were volunteering at a youth group, and apparently we had shared with some of the kids that we had rescued two horses, and if you’d like to come out and help us, feel free.